Dekigrupovuha/quiz_aleo_deki/README.md

 ## Overview

-`wright_quiz` is a smart contract built on the Aleo platform, which provides a basic quiz game functionality.
+`deki_quiz` is a smart contract built on the Aleo platform, which provides a basic quiz game functionality.
 The contract allows users to add questions to a quiz, take the quiz, and then request their score.

 ## Structures